-Country Measure Date Measures Imposed Date Measures Expire Last Anti-Dumping Notice FINLAND IDD 5-November-2014 5-November-20 5-November-2029 JAPAN IDD 5-November-2014 5-November-2029 2024/064 SWEDEN IDD 5-November-2014 5-November-2029
+Country Measure Date Measures Imposed Date Measures Expire Last Anti-Dumping Notice FINLAND IDD 5-November-2014 5-November-2029 JAPAN IDD 5-November-2014 5-November-2029 2024/064 SWEDEN IDD 5-November-2014 5-November-2029

-On this page contains a link to the latest notice.
+This page contains a link to the latest notice.
 Note that a reference to the 'date measures imposed' is a reference to the date of publication of the original notice.
 The measures come into effect the day after the date of publication.